MatthewSusanto/Essentials-eCommerceProject/essentials/README.md

 ___
 ## ``Difficulties I encountered, along with the solutions``

-- **Difficulty** Finding a public API to use as a mock data for my app, as well as copyright for product images  <br />
+- **Difficulty:** Finding a public API to use as a mock data for my app, as well as copyright for product images  <br />
 **Solution:** I had to spend time creating and designing my mock data with an online JSON server; I also had to replace the pictures with random image placeholders.

 - **Difficulty** Problem dealing with the dynamic data of my components  <br />